areasflavio/next-world-trip/README.md

 [(Back to top)](#Next-world-trip)

-To use this project, first you need NodeJS and Yarn installed in your device, then you can follow the commands below:
+To use this project, first you need NodeJS running in your device, then you can follow the commands below:

 ```bash
 # Clone this repository